Skip to content

 ATTENDANCE:

 Most if not all projects in this course can be completed in or out of class, provided the student has a Chromebook (or other computer) and a working internet connection.
-Attendance is important as the teacher is there to provide help and guidance during the lessons, but a student in need of extra time or who is home due to illness can still complete and submit the projects from home.
+Attendance is important as the teacher is there to provide help and guidance during the lessons, but a student in need of extra time or who is home due to an illness can still complete and submit the projects from home.

 With that said, students are still expected to make good use of their class time.
 A student is not permitted, for example, to declare that they are working on their entire project at home and therefore have nothing to do in class.
 Such a declaration may result in a lower classwork grade due to a lack of participation as well as other disciplinary steps.

 Finally, regardless of where most of the work has been completed, a student who is absent on the day a project is due will earn a zero unless the absence is determined to be lawful within 3 days of the student returning.
-This requirement has been added to adhere to PGCPS policy.

 Parent Contact And Communication